tommyblue/ED-AFK-Notifier/README.md

 **Don't worry**, the bot itself can send you the id.

-Run the bot (better if you run it from a console, so you can read any log message) and send it a message with the text `/channel`.
+Run the bot and send it a message with the text `/channel`.
 You'll receive the channel id in the response message.
 Copy the value and replace `<channel ID>` in the configuration file with that value, then restart the bot.